 Meet our contributors!
-These women play a variety of roles in the motorcycle community, but whether their specialties are test riding new motorcycle models or documenting their riding adventures for our readers, they're all part of what makes Women Riders Now (WRN) the definitive source for women and motorcycling news.
+These women and men play a variety of roles in the motorcycle community, but whether their specialties are test riding new motorcycle models or documenting their riding adventures for our readers, they're all part of what makes Women Riders Now (WRN) the definitive source for women and motorcycling news.
 Read these bios to learn more about our contributors' backgrounds, and be sure to check out the page for WRN Founder and Editor Genevieve Schmitt

 Michelle Baird is a lead test rider at WRN, and one of a handful of women working full-time in motorcycle journalism.
 She also writes for RoadBike, RoadRUNNER, and Accelerate magazines.
 Michelle started writing about motorcycles in 2005 for Cycle News, and now contributes to the online version of the magazine.
 In 2010 Michelle hosted seminars in 11 cities for the International Motorcycle Shows.
 Michelle also works as a Motorcycle Safety Foundation (MSF) instructor and enjoys teaching people how to ride.
 She adds, “I also enjoy attending any kind of motorcycle race almost as much as I love exploring the United States on two wheels.”
 She started riding in 2002 and owns a 1984 Honda Interceptor VF500F and a Kawasaki ZZR 600.
 Michelle lives in Avalon, Calif.